'People would stare and point at me'

 Mum helps stop daughter being bullied for birthmark

 Sophie Parker shares her story of being bullied for having a birthmark on her face.
-Her mum Francis stepped in and the bullying stopped.
+Her mum Frances stepped in and the bullying stopped.

+The full interview can be viewed on the Victoria Derbyshire show on iPlayer.

 -